Abhishek8588/Web-Music-Player/README.md

 # Web-Music-Player
-A Music player Website where one can upload a Song from device and play it on browser
+A Web Music player where one can upload a Song in any of the (.MP3/.OGG/.WAV) formats from their device and store it on browser and play it on browser.